almalii/notes-service/README.md

 ### Authentication

-- **POST /login** - Logs in a user.
+- **POST /auth/login** - Logs in a user.
 Requires a JSON body with the following fields: `email` and `password`.
+- **POST /auth/register** - Registers a new user.
+Requires a JSON body with the following fields: `firstName`, `email`, `password`, `firstName`.
-- **POST /logout** - Logs out a user.
+- **POST /auth/logout** - Logs out a user.
 Requires authentication using session.

 ### UserController

-- **POST /user/** - Creates a new user.
+- **GET /users** - Retrieves information about a user with in session.
 Requires authentication using session.
-- **GET /user/{id}** - Retrieves information about a user with the specified ID.
+- **PUT /users** - Updates user information.
 Requires authentication using session.
-- **PUT /user/** - Updates user information.
+- **DELETE /users** - Deletes a user.
 Requires authentication using session.
-- **DELETE /user/** - Deletes a user.
-Requires authentication using session.

 ### NoteController

-- **POST /note/** - Creates a new note.
+- **POST /notes** - Creates a new note.
 Requires authentication using session.
-- **GET /note/{id}** - Retrieves information about a note with the specified ID.
+- **GET /notes/{id}** - Retrieves information about a note with the specified ID.
 Requires authentication using session.
-- **GET /note/all** - Retrieves a list of all notes.
+- **GET /notes** - Retrieves a list of all notes.
 Requires authentication using session.
-- **PUT /note/{id}** - Updates information about a note with the specified ID.
+- **PUT /notes/{id}** - Updates information about a note with the specified ID.
 Requires authentication using session.
-- **DELETE /note/{id}** - Deletes a note with the specified ID.
+- **DELETE /notes/{id}** - Deletes a note with the specified ID.
 Requires authentication using session.

 Please note that all endpoints requiring authentication utilize the SessionMiddleware middleware.